VincentTam/minimal-mistakes/_portfolio/chronobot.md

   - url: /assets/images/projects/chronobot/chrono6.png
     image_path: assets/images/projects/chronobot/chrono6.png
 ---
-Chronobot🔣is a self-cooperative game for two players where you are aided by clones of yourself from past rounds.
+Chronobot :joystick: is a self-cooperative game for two players where you are aided by clones of yourself from past rounds.
 The game uses this feature to add depth and strategy across different game modes.
 {: .text-justify}
 {% include video id="Ivv2-JtN-JQ" provider="youtube" %}